mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

 - Since Redis 3.2, you must define a password to receive external connections (`requirepass`).
-- If you are using Redis with Sentinel, you will also need to define the same password for the slave password definition (`masterauth`) in the same instance.
+- If you are using Redis with Sentinel, you will also need to define the same password for the secondary password definition (`masterauth`) in the same instance.

 In addition, read the prerequisites as described in the [Omnibus Redis HA document](redis.md#prerequisites) since they provide some valuable information for the general setup.

 ### Step 1.
-Configuring the master Redis instance
+Configuring the primary Redis instance

-Assuming that the Redis master instance IP is `10.0.0.1`:
+Assuming that the Redis primary instance IP is `10.0.0.1`:

 1. [Install Redis](../../install/installation.md#7-redis).
 1. Edit `/etc/redis/redis.conf`: